Causergy — Integrating Causal AI

 Five years from now, what does success look like?

 Our long-term vision is to be the causal AI layer for utilities worldwide.
-That means that we're now starting in U.S. gas generation due to the data availability, but we are able to scale geographically to other parts of the world, we can scale horizontally to other energy sources inside the utilities, and also, vertically, so we can go from power generation to dispatch transmission grid, etc. In 10 years, we're the golden standard for causal AI in utilities, and in 5 years, we have established ourselves as a very dominant player in this market, covering different continents and have expanded beyond gas, so both horizontally, vertically, and, geographically.
+That means that we're now starting in U.S. gas generation due to the data availability (Causergy has created a proprietary dataset of 7B+ data points spanning 850 US gas plants over 25 years) but we are able to scale geographically to other parts of the world, we can scale horizontally to other energy sources inside the utilities, and also, vertically, so we can go from power generation to dispatch transmission grid, etc.